Omos: Teaming with AJ Styles (2020–2021)

-Alliance with MVP (2022–present)
+Alliance with MVP (2022–2024)

-On the January 3, 2022, episode of Raw, a week after splitting up from Styles, a match was set up between the two, where Omos defeated Styles.
+On the January 3, 2022, episode of Raw, a week after splitting up from Styles, a match was set up between the two on Raw, where Omos defeated Styles.
 On January 29, at the Royal Rumble, Omos entered the namesake match for the first time in his career at number 11, where he eliminated Montez Ford, Angelo Dawkins, and Damian Priest before he was eliminated by Styles, Austin Theory, Chad Gable, Dominik Mysterio, Ricochet, and Ridge Holland.
 On Night 2 of WrestleMania 38, he faced Bobby Lashley in a losing effort, marking his first pinfall loss in WWE.
 On the April 4 episode of Raw, Omos would begin feuding with Lashley and acquired a new manager in MVP, who had turned on Lashley, thus forming an alliance between the two.
 He defeated Lashley at WrestleMania Backlash with MVP’s help, but lost to him in a steel cage match on the May 16 episode of Raw.
 At Hell in a Cell, Omos and MVP lost to Lashley in a 2-on-1 handicap match, ending their feud.

 On the June 20 episode of Raw, Omos would qualify for the Men’s Money in the Bank ladder match after defeating Riddle.
 At the event, he would fail at winning the match after being thrown through the announce table by all the other competitors.

-On the October 14 episode of SmackDown, Omos confronted to Braun Strowman, starting a feud between the two.
-At Crown Jewel on November 5, Omos lost to Strowman.
-At the Royal Rumble on January 28, 2023 Omos entered the Royal Rumble match at #26 but was eliminated by Strowman.
+At Crown Jewel on November 5, Omos lost to Braun Strowman, and was eliminated by him at the Royal Rumble match.
+He also was defeated by Brock Lesnar at WrestleMania 39.